ansys/pymechanical/docker/make_container.rst

 Procedure
 =========

-Download Ansys Mechanical installation files
+Download Mechanical installation files
 --------------------------------------------

-Download the latest Ansys Mechanical version from the Ansys Customer Portal (`Current Release <ansys_current_release_>`_).
+Download the latest Mechanical version from the Ansys Customer Portal (`Current Release <ansys_current_release_>`_).
 You need to have a valid Ansys account with access to the products to download.